John C. McQueen

 John Crawford McQueen (July 5, 1899 – December 7, 1985) was a decorated officer of the United States Marine Corps with the rank of lieutenant general, who served as high staff officer during Pacific War.
-He later served as Director of Marine Corps Reserve or commanding general of the Marine Corps Recruit Depot San Diego.
+He later served as Director of Marine Corps Reserve or commanding general of Marine Corps Recruit Depot San Diego.

 Early career

 John C. McQueen was born on July 5, 1899, in Carrollton, Missouri, but grew up in Colorado Springs, Colorado.
 Following the high school, he attended the United States Naval Academy at Annapolis, Maryland, and graduated with Bachelor of Science degree in Mathematics and Engineering on June 3, 1921.
 McQueen was also commissioned Second lieutenant in the Marine Corps on the same date and assigned to the Basic School at Quantico Base for further officers education.

 He was subsequently assigned to the First Marine Brigade and sent to Haiti.
 McQueen was stationed at Port-au-Prince until 1925, when he was appointed commander of the Marine detachment aboard the cruiser USS Cleveland.
 He subsequently sailed for Nicaragua, where Marine units were tasked with the suppression of the Sandino rebellion.
 McQueen was appointed commander of the Constabulary Detachment of Guardia Nacional in the town of Estelí.
 He was decorated with the Nicaraguan Cross of Valor with Diploma for his service in Nicaragua by the president of Nicaragua, José María Moncada.

 During his service in Nicaragua, McQueen bought a jaguar kitten in the market and named him Bill.
 Bill sat on McQueen saddle as he led the troops on horseback through the jungles of Nicaragua, and then ran alongside them as he got bigger.
 He slept at the foot of McQueen's bed until he met his demise (a local farmer's shotgun) when he was caught hunting the neighbor's chickens at night.